 Adding some bran to the daily food you put out for your dog will automatically increase their fiber intake.
 Soak the bran in some water and when soft pour it over their kibble.

 Apples are also a fantastic source of fiber.
 You can give your dog a small piece of apple and let them enjoy some sweet fruit and they soak up the fiber it offers.
-Brown rice is another great source of fiber.
+Brown rice is another great source of fibre.
 If you’re making rice for the family, keep some back and add some chicken or meat to it and give your dog a fiber rich treat.

 What to Watch Out For